 This typically involves memory in which the new data occupies less memory than the old data, which leaves portions of the old data still available ("memory disclosure").
-However, equivalent errors can occur in other situations where the length of data is variable but the associated data structure is not.
-This can overlap with cryptographic errors and cross-boundary cleansing information leaks.
+However, equivalent errors can occur in other

 Dynamic memory managers are not required to clear freed memory and generally do not because of the additional runtime overhead.
 Furthermore, dynamic memory managers are free to reallocate this same memory.
 As a result, it is possible to accidentally leak sensitive information if it is not cleared before calling a function that frees dynamic memory.
 Programmers should not and can't rely on memory being cleared during allocation.